jwardwell7077/charlie-reporting/docs/development-workflow.md

 - Type check (mypy or Pylance) shows no new errors in touched areas
 - Docs updated if: new config key, new endpoint, new operational step
 - Status guidelines followed for notable changes (see `final-status-report.md`)
+- Non-trivial logic added as or migrated to a focused class (constructor + small public methods)

 ## 6. Test-First Flow (Recommended)